robertebong/pdsnd_github/README.md

 ### The Datasets
 Randomly selected data for the first six months of 2017 are provided for all three cities.
 All three of the data files contain the same core six (6) columns:

-Start Time (e.g., 2017-01-01 00:07:57)
+-Start Time (e.g., 2017-01-01 00:07:57)
-End Time (e.g., 2017-01-01 00:20:53)
+-End Time (e.g., 2017-01-01 00:20:53)
-Trip Duration (in seconds - e.g., 776)
+-Trip Duration (in seconds - e.g., 776)
-Start Station (e.g., Broadway & Barry Ave)
+-Start Station (e.g., Broadway & Barry Ave)
-End Station (e.g., Sedgwick St & North Ave)
+-End Station (e.g., Sedgwick St & North Ave)
-User Type (Subscriber or Customer)
+-User Type (Subscriber or Customer)
-The Chicago and New York City files also have the following two columns:
+-The Chicago and New York City files also have the following two columns:

-Gender
+-Gender
-Birth Year
+-Birth Year

 ### Statistics Computed
 Users will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, users will write code to provide the following information:

 ##### 1 Popular times of travel (i.e., occurs most often in the start time)
-most common month
+-most common month
-most common day of week
+-most common day of week
-most common hour of day
+-most common hour of day

 ##### 2 Popular stations and trip
-most common start station
+-most common start station
-most common end station
+-most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+-most common trip from start to end (i.e., most frequent combination of start station and end station)

 ##### 3 Trip duration
-total travel time
+-total travel time
-average travel time
+-average travel time

 ##### 4 User info
-counts of each user type
+-counts of each user type
-counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
+-counts of each gender (only available for NYC and Chicago) -earliest, most recent, most common year of birth (only available for NYC and Chicago)